-On August 26, 2003, the Board of Zoning Appeals (the Board) convened to hear an appeal, with amendment, of a letter from the Director of Planning, dated June 12, 2003, regarding the 12-month deferral on all residential development (Ordinance 03-11).
+On August 29, 2003, the Board of Zoning Appeals (the Board) convened to hear the appeal of a letter from the Director of Planning dated June 12, 2003, regarding the 12-month deferral on all residential development (Ordinance 03-11).
 Based on the testimony and evidence presented, the Board made the following findings and conclusion:

 The facts are essentially not in dispute.
-The Appellant is in the process of obtaining the necessary approvals from the County for a residential development plan known as the "Ridgewood Estates" subdivision.
-The development is classified as a major subdivision under the applicable County subdivision regulations, and it will consist of 52 lots located at Leishear Road and MD Rt.
-27. A portion of the property is zoned "R-40,000" Residential and another section is "C" Conservation.
+The Appellant is in the process of obtaining the necessary approvals from the County for a residential development plan known as the "Village of Gold Bond" subdivision.
+The development is classified as a major subdivision under the applicable County subdivision regulations, and it will consist of 9 lots located at 3920 London Bridge Road.
+The property is zoned "R-40,000" Residential.
 On June 5, 2003, the County Commissioners adopted Ordinance 03-11, commonly referred to as the "deferral ordinance", which provides in relevant portion at Article I, § (i):